awsdocs/amazon-s3-user-guide/doc_source/redirect-website-requests.md

 # How do I redirect requests to an S3 Bucket hosted website to another host?<a name="redirect-website-requests"></a>

+For more detailed information about configuring a redirect in Amazon S3, see [Configuring a webpage redirect](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html) in the *Amazon Simple Storage Service Developer Guide*\.

 You can redirect all requests for a website endpoint for a bucket to another host\.
 If you redirect all requests, any request made to the website endpoint is redirected to the specified host name\.

 For example, if your root domain is `example.com`, and you want to serve requests for both `http://example.com` and `http://www.example.com`, you can create two buckets named `example.com` and `www.example.com`\.
 Then, maintain the content in the `example.com` bucket, and configure the other `www.example.com` bucket to redirect all requests to the `example.com` bucket\.
 For more information, see [Configuring a Static Website Using a Custom Domain Name](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html)\.